yingfeng-iu/AMP-Interview/README.md

 * A classroom can only be reserved for courses offered by its own department.
 * A classroom assigned for a course must be able to seat all students registered for that course.

-Implement the following APIs for classroom reservation.
+Implement the following APIs for classroom reservation:
 * Given a course, find all avaiable classrooms.
 * Given a course, find an available classroom and reserve it for the course.
 * Implement a strategy to reserve classrooms for all courses to the extent possible.